A classic case of live and learn.

 1).
 This album is a lot better sounding than we gave it credit for years ago.
 It’s not perfect by any means but it is much better than the above comments might lead you to believe.

-We chanced upon an exceptional sounding copy of the album a couple of years back, and that taught us something new about the record:
+We chanced upon an exceptional sounding copy of the album in 2017 or so, and that taught us something new about the record:

 2).
 The Pink Label pressings are not the best way to go on this album.